-The Board and its Committees carry out both internal and external evaluations, with the form of evaluation being determined each year.
-As an external evaluation of the Board's performance and the performance of each of its Committees and each Non-Executive Director was carried out during 2015, the Board decided to conduct an internal evaluation for the Year.
-The review involved the completion of a detailed questionnaire by each of the Directors and selected Brambles executives and Board advisors on matters relevant to the Board and its Committees' performance.
-It also involved a questionnaire-based performance review of Non-Executive Directors who are standing for election or re-election at the 2016 AGM (the performance of the CEO was carried out under the senior executive performance process, see Section 1.7).
+The Board and its Committees carry out both internal and external evaluations.
+Generally, external evaluations are carried out every three years but the form of evaluation is reviewed and determined each year.
+As an external evaluation of the Board's performance and the performance of each of its Committees and each Non-Executive Director was last carried out during 2015, the Board decided to conduct an external evaluation for the Year.
+The review was conducted by an independent consultant.
+It involved the completion of a detailed questionnaire by each of the Directors on matters relevant to the Board's, its Committees' and each Non-Executive Director's performance.
+(The performance of the Chief Executive Officer and the Chief Financial Officer were carried out under the senior executive performance process, see Section 1.7.)
+This was followed by an in-depth interview conducted by the consultant with each Director.